Apple Declarative Device Management (DDM) replacing legacy MDM for secure automated Apple device management

-MDM to DDM: The Future of Device Management
+MDM to DDM: The Future of Apple Device Management

-DDM truly revolutionizes device management.
-Starting with macOS Ventura and iOS and iPadOS 15 and now being fully realized with the upcoming releases of macOS Sonoma and iOS and iPadOS 16, DDM offers a more efficient and secure means of administering macOS and iOS devices.
+DDM truly revolutionizes Apple device management for IT admins and MSPs.
+Starting with macOS Ventura, iOS and iPadOS 15 and now being fully realized with macOS Sonoma,iOS and iPadOS 16, DDM offers a more efficient and secure means of administering macOS and iOS devices.
 Declarative Device Management introduces tamper-resistant configurations that simplify monitoring system services and background tasks.
 Not only that, but it’s more lightweight, allowing devices autonomy and proactivity.

-Devices actively respond to changes in their state and autonomously apply the necessary changes based on that state This eliminates the need for your MDM servers to continually poll devices for state and then push changes when required.
+Apple DDM means that devices actively respond to changes in their state and autonomously apply the necessary changes based on that state.
+This eliminates the need for your MDM servers to continually poll devices for state and then push changes when required.
 Devices now send notifications to the MDM server when changes occur so you always know the most up-to-date state of your fleet.

 Apple’s DDM in macOS Sonoma completely transforms system service management, certificate and identity administration, and breaks away from traditional Mobile Device Management (MDM) systems.
 DDM enforces uniform configurations across all devices by utilizing tamper-resistant system configuration files, and it enhances protection against accidental changes made by users.